thetransistor/dc22-dc801-party-badge/Readme.md

 1. Removing the first button from the board and rerouting the to the USB
 2. Removing the Resistor that was connecting the BTLE RDYN to the P0_16
 3. Rerouting the BTLE RDYN to the VFD Strobe
+4. More coming soon.
+Warm up your Soldering-Irons

+### Thanks!

+Thanks to everyone who has helped / participated / spectated with us on this project.
+Sorry for the code delays, life hit some of us harder then we were expecting.
+We will continue working on this project.
+More code / updated schematics / etc should be coming soon.

+## Thanks to YOU (yes you), and to all the other awesome people in our community that make making / hacking stuff fun! :D